thewordraptor/TWR-Bot/README.md

 # TWR-Bot
-A bot designed to take care of people who stay in hotel with details of hotel and it's services.

 Before running the .exe file make sure you have python in your respective system Install tkinter using pip in your system